 Most of the people in India are unaware of crowdfunding.
 So, it is very important for the project creator to get the right reach of the right audience.
 Once your crowdfunding project is ready, you need to decide your communication strategy before making the project live.

 Create a mailer list, from your school friends to current enemies.
 Tell them all about your project and ask them to fund it once the project is live.
-Don't be ashamed, be straightforward for asking to fund your project.
+Don't be ashamed, be straightforward in asking to fund your project.
 If they don't fund it, at least ask them to share a word of mouth or a small post on their social media.
 It will help you to raise a little fund.
 Then, it’s time for PR.

 Get in touch with all your press contacts and tell them about your crowdfunding project.
 If you don't have any contacts, hire a PR agency.
 If you can't hire a PR agency, ask your crowdfunding portal to do PR on your behalf.
-Some of the crowdfunding portals in India help with that too.
-PR or Public relations are a crucial factor in any business.
-You need to have credibility in written to prove your genuineness and potential in your PR.
-News articles will help you to achieve this and act as a backbone.
-It'll also help you to get strangers to know about your project and in some cases, raise funds from them.

 Get in touch with bloggers who write articles regarding your project field.
 Let them know about your project and ask them to write an article on your project.
 Choose a blog with good reach and engagement.